R4thumpa/atpg-podem-modular/README.md

 # atpg-podem

-Implementation of an ATPG using PODEM(path oriented decision making) algorithm
+Improved and modular ATPG using PODEM algorithm

-Foundations of VLSI CAD course project | IIT Bombay
-- Mrinal Joshi
-- Shivangi Mahto
+EL5201-01 Digital System Testing and Testable Design | Institute of Technology Bandung

 The project folder contains the following: